microsoft/GraphEngine/doc/TSL/MPProtocol.md

 ## Asynchronous Protocols

-For an asynchronous protocols, the server return an acknowledgement to the client immediately after it receives the message.
-A thread from a thread pool is then chosen to handle the received message as shown below in the sequence diagram.
+For an asynchronous protocol, the server returns an acknowledgement to the client immediately after it receives the message.
+A thread is then chosen from a thread pool to handle the received message as shown below in the sequence diagram.

 <object type="image/svg+xml" style="width:25em; display:block;
 margin-left:auto;margin-right:auto;"